bacebu4/blog/src/content/blog/node-experimental-specifier-resolution-removed.md

 ## ECMAScript Modules Loaders

-According to the loader's Node.js team the loaders are needed to implement usecases that [were not initially in ES Modules](https://github.com/nodejs/loaders#history).
+According to the loader's Node.js team the loaders are needed to implement use cases that [were not initially in ES Modules](https://github.com/nodejs/loaders#history).
 Looks like they're talking about our case!

 How to accomplish the desired behavior: